NicoReplit/DUMDIDO-TODO-v.1.2/replit.md

 ### System Design Choices
 - **Technology Stack**: React 18 with Vite for the frontend, Node.js with Express for the backend, and PostgreSQL for the database.
-- **Database Schema**: Structured with `users`, `todos`, and `daily_completions` tables to manage user profiles, task details (including recurrence, open list status, and gamification metrics), and daily completion records.
+- **Database Schema**: Structured with `users`, `todos`, `daily_completions`, and `settings` tables.
+The `settings` table stores the global PIN hash for family-wide security.
-- **API Endpoints**: Comprehensive RESTful API for managing users, todos (including claiming open list tasks), and gamification features.
-Server-side validation and secure PIN hashing (bcrypt) are implemented.
+- **API Endpoints**: Comprehensive RESTful API for managing users, todos (including claiming open list tasks), gamification features, and global settings.
+Key security endpoints include:
+  - `GET /api/settings/has-pin`: Check if global PIN is set
+  - `POST /api/settings/verify-pin`: Verify global PIN for protected operations
+  - `PUT /api/settings`: Update global PIN (set, change, or remove)
 - **Mobile-First Design**: CSS is implemented with a mobile-first approach, ensuring optimal performance on touch devices.

 ## External Dependencies